North American School Scrabble Championship: History

 In 2018, 3rd graders were allowed to compete for the first time.
 Prior to 2012, 5th graders were the youngest grade allowed to compete.
 The School Scrabble Championship uses the Official Scrabble Players Dictionary.

 The competition is in tournament Scrabble play, in which teams of two play for 25 minutes with digital timers similar to those used in the board game of chess.
 The time limit was originally 22 minutes for each side until 2012 when the switch was made to coincide with the traditional times of the Adult Nationals.
 The team with the most wins is determined the winner.
 If there are multiple teams with the same number of wins, cumulative point spread is used to break the tie.

 Matthew Silver of Connecticut became the first competitor to win two consecutive National School Scrabble Championship titles, in 2007 (with Aune Mitchell) and 2008 (with Logan Rosen).
-Matt Silver accumulated a 14-0 record in those two years.
+Matt Silver accumulated a 14–0 record in those two years.
 In 2009, for the first time ever, the event was won by a team of 5th graders, Andy Hoang and Erik Salgado of Salem Elementary in North Carolina.
-They were the last team to finish the tournament with an undefeated record (7-0) until 2018, when the team of Jeffrey Pogue (CT) and Noah Slatoff (ON) finished with a perfect 9-0 record.
-The champions finished 6-1 in 2010, 7-1 in 2011, 2012, 2013, 2014, 2015, and 2016, and 8-1 in 2017 and 2019.
+They were the last team to finish the tournament with an undefeated record (7–0) until 2018, when the team of Jeffrey Pogue (CT) and Noah Slatkoff (ON) finished with a perfect 9–0 record.
+The champions finished 6–1 in 2010, 7–1 in 2011, 2012, 2013, 2014, 2015, and 2016, and 8–1 in 2017 and 2019.

 The winners have often been invited to be on Good Morning America and Jimmy Kimmel Live!.
 The event has also received recognition from president Barack Obama and NBA superstar Shaquille O'Neal, who are advocates for the game themselves.

 In 2012, Andy Hoang and Erik Salgado of North Carolina became the first team to win two NSSC titles, their first as 5th graders in 2009, and their second as 8th graders in 2012.
 In 2019, Jeffrey Pogue and Noah Slatkoff became the first team to win consecutive championships.